microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 Also ensure that the field names such as **q1** and **q5** matches exactly what you have in Document Intelligence Studio.

-The first 3 extractro models a straightforward.
+The first 3 extractor models a straightforward.
 However in the 4th document type, we have tables, signatures and checkboxes.

 #### **document-intelligence-dictionary.json**
 ````json